By Florian Spieker

-In parallel to an active artistic output, Mr. Januševičius shares his knowledge and experience in his lectures and master classes in USA, Japan, PR China, Brazil, as well as in most European countries.
-Since 2017 he serves as the artistic director and professor of piano at the summer piano academy "Klaipėda Piano Masters" in Lithuania, as well as at the winter piano academy "Feuerwerk Einbeck" in Germany.
+In parallel to an active artistic output, Januševičius shares his knowledge and experience in his lectures and master classes in USA, Japan, PR China, Brazil, as well as in most European countries.
+Since 2017 he serves as the artistic director and professor of piano at the summer piano academy "Klaipėda Piano Masters" in Lithuania, as well as at the invitation-only piano academy "Feuerwerk Einbeck" in Germany.
 Throughout the year he mentors private students in his Hanover studio.
 In 2020 he joined the teaching staff of the Hanover University of Music, Theater, and Medias (HMTM Hannover).